 Although fortification of food in the US dates back to the 1920s and 1930s (with the iodisation of salt to help with goitre and vitamin D in milk to eradicate rickets), the FDA ruled in the 1940s that it would encourage rather than mandate fortification practices.
 Widespread participation has been achieved through market demand.

 Ninety countries around the world supplement their wheat flour with one or more vitamins or minerals after considering the research and contribution to our health.
 See this interactive map of the countries and mandates.
-The Global Fortification Data Exchange claims that 90% of wheat flour in the UK is fortified, 92% in the US, 95% in Canada, 80% in Australia and only 1% in China.
-According to 2010 data from McCance and Widdowson, wheat flour accounts for 35% of the UK’s calcium intake, 31% of its iron intake and 31% of its thiamine intake.
+The Global Fortification Data Exchange claims that 90 per cent of wheat flour in the UK is fortified, 92 per cent in the US, 95 per cent in Canada, 80 per cent in Australia and only 1 per cent in China.
+According to 2010 data from McCance and Widdowson, wheat flour accounts for 35 per cent of the UK’s calcium intake, 31 per cent of its iron intake and 31 per cent of thiamine intake.

-At the mill, the fortification process is relatively inexpensive, as it only requires the addition of a nutrient premix to the flour once milled.
+At the mill, the fortification process is relatively inexpensive, as it only requires the adding of a nutrient premix to the flour once milled.
 There’s also little noticeable impact on the price of the flour to the consumer.
-There are the initial costs of buying the feeders, plus the ongoing costs of premix (in their FAQs, the FFI provides a range of $0.85–$10 per metric ton of flour) and costs for quality control supplies and testing, but the WHO states that fortification costs only $0.05 to $0.25 per person per year (depending on the food and nutrient added).
+There are initials cost of buying the feeders, plus the on-going costs of premix (in their FAQs, the FFI provides a range of $0.85–$10 per metric ton of flour) and costs for quality control supplies and testing, but the WHO states that fortification costs only $0.05 to $0.25 per person per year (depending on the food and nutrient added).

 The benefits of flour fortification offset any associated costs, especially when you look at it as a preventive healthcare intervention and consider the economic impacts (lost work productivity due to nutritional deficiencies).
 The FFI points to a few studies on its site showing folic acid intervention in the US from fortification practices could mean an annual net savings (from lifetime costs to care for people with spina bifida) of $603 million.

 The environmental impact of commercial food fortification isn’t huge, as it uses existing food processing and delivery systems.
-In a study funded by GAIN, Quantis (an environmental sustainability consultancy) calculated the carbon footprint of fortified foods in kilograms of CO2-equivalents and found that due to the relatively small amount of nutrients added to food, the carbon footprint of the fortification process is generally not more than 100 or 1,000 times less impacting than the food itself.
-If 40% of the pregnant women in Indonesia received 200 mg/day of iron sulphate through fortification and supplementation to combat anaemia, this would equal only thirty tonnes of CO2-equivalent — equal to fifteen transatlantic flights.
+In a study funded by GAIN, Quantis (an environmental sustainability consultancy) calculated the carbon footprint of fortified foods in kilograms of CO2-equivalents, and found that due to the relatively small amount of nutrients added to food, the carbon footprint of the fortification process is generally not more than 100 or 1,000 times less impacting than the food itself.
+This suggests that forty per cent of the pregnant women in Indonesia received 200 mg/day of iron sulphate through fortification and supplementation to combat anaemia, this would equal only thirty tonnes of CO2-equivalent — equal to fifteen transatlantic flights.